Comments on Celestial CFT and $AdS_{3}$ String Theory: Holographic Construction of Tree-Level MHV Amplitudes

 where $\gamma_{n}\coloneqq\text{tr}\left(T^{a_{1}}...T^{a_{n}}\right)^{2}$.

-In conclusion, we have demonstrated that the tree-level celestial amplitude for the scattering of MHV gravitons in Einstein's gravity can be obtained as the large-$N$, large-level ($k\rightarrow\infty$) limit of the correlation function of the vertex operators constructed from the Kac-Moody currents and conformal primaries of the $H_{3}^{+}$-WZNW model.
+In conclusion, we have demonstrated that the tree-level celestial amplitude for MHV graviton scattering in Einstein gravity, in the helicity configuration $1^{-},2^{-},3^{+},\dots,n^{+}$, can be obtained as the large-$N$, large-level ($k\to\infty$) limit of the correlation function of the vertex operators constructed from the Kac-Moody currents and conformal primaries of the $H^{+}_{3}$-WZNW model, appropriately dressed by auxiliary Grassmann-valued helicity variables.